Harry-Leepz/Nourish-and-Lift/docs/TESTING.md

 **Navigation Bar**
 - Navigation bar is fully responsive on large/medium/small resolutions.
 - At 320px, all navigation links are inline and not wrapping on another line.
-- All links are correctly redireting to the correct pages.
+- All links are correctly redirecting to the correct pages.
 - Signing out, correctly shows the correct dropdown options, Log in and Register.
-- Signing in, correctly shows the correct dropdown options, My profile and Logout.
+- Signing in, correctly shows the correct dropdown options, My profile, and Logout.
-- Admins, have additional option in dropdown menu to Product Management page.
+- Admins, have an additional option in the dropdown menu to the Product Management page.

 **Footer**
-- Hover Css is correctly working, changing the color on the icon on hover.
+- Hover CSS is correctly working, changing the color on the icon on hover.
 - Links redirect to the correct social media page.
 - Links open in a new browser tab.

 **Products**
-- On loading products correct appear in Sku order.
+- On loading products correctly appear in SKU order.
 - Sorting functionality works, correctly sorting products by price descending or ascending.
-- Confirm product name and price against their fields in the database.
+- Confirm product names and prices against their fields in the database.
 - Products have the correct tag.
 - Tags are correctly redirecting and filtering products by category name.

 **Products Details**
-- Correct redirect to the correct product on the clicking the product image.
+- Correct redirect to the correct product on clicking the product image.
 - Products details are correct and match the details in the database.
 - Product quantity buttons are correctly disabled when at 1 or 99.
-- Add to wishlist button correctly only shows up for logged in users.
+- Add to wishlist button correctly only shows up for logged-in users.
 - Links correctly work, redirecting back to the products page and adding the product to the shopping bag.

 **Reviews**
 - Product reviews show for the correct product, matching the database.
 - Product review form correctly not showing for users not logged in, shows for logged in users.
-- Confirm only the user who created the review or superusers have the option edit a review.
+- Confirm only the user who created the review or superusers have the option to edit a review.
-- Editing a review correctly edits the review, redirects to the correct sections of the page.
+- Editing a review, edits the review, redirects to the correct section of the page.

 **WishList**
 - Confirm users who are not logged in do not have the option to add a product to the wishlist.
 - Confirm users who are logged in do have the option to add an item to their WishList.
-- Confirm users who are not logged in are rredirected to the Log In page when clicking the WishList link.
+- Confirm users who are not logged in are redirected to the login page when clicking the WishList link.
 - Products details links correctly redirects to the correct page when clicking the link on the WishList Page.
 - Removing an item from the WishList working correctly, correctly reflected within the database.

 **Admin**
 - Only admins have access to the Product Management page on the account dropdown.
-- Only admins are able to see the Edit/Delete buttons on the product details page.
+- Only admins can see the Edit/Delete buttons on the product details page.
 - Product Management links correctly redirect to the add product page.
-- Adding a product working correctly, product has the correct information from the form.
+- Adding a product working correctly, the product has the correct information from the form.
 Correctly shows within the database.
 - Editing the product, working fully, reviews are maintained for the products after editing.
 Details correctly reflected.
-- Delete button correctly shows modal to confirm delete.
+- Delete button correctly shows a modal to confirm the delete.
-- Deleting a products correctly removed the product from the database, and any reviews for the products are also deleted.
+- Deleting a product correctly removed the product from the database, and any reviews for the products are also deleted.

 **Shopping Bag**
-- Shopping bag link in navbar shows correct value of the current bag session.
+- Shopping bag link in the navbar shows the correct value of the current bag session.
 - Quantity buttons are working correctly preventing the user from exceeding 99 and going below 1.
 - Correct products are shown in the shopping bag.
 - Adding items to the bag, and logging in after correctly retains the current bag.
 - Correct totals are shown.
-- Free deleivery threshhold correctly updates, shows correct values.
+- Free delivery threshold correctly updates, shows correct values.

 **Checkout**
-- Correct items are carried over from shopping bag to checkout page.
+- Correct items are carried over from the shopping bag to the checkout page.
 - Form correctly responds to invalid inputs.
 - Redirects to the checkout success page correctly.
 - Stripe correctly showing 200 status webhooks for orders.

 **Search Bar**
 - Showing correct search for words searched.
-- Adding a new product and search by it's name correctly shows the product.
+- Adding a new product and search by its name correctly shows the product.
 - User feedback is accurate.